-Team Competition (Day 2): Each District may enter both a men's team and a women's team and a District must have at least 3 athletes to enter the Team competition.
+Team Competition (Day 1)

+There will be no medals or flag points for this event.
+Each District may enter both a men's team and a women's team and a District must have at least 3 athletes to enter the Team competition.
 There will be the same weight divisions as the individual competition for both male and female teams with a minimum of 3 and a maximum of 5 weight divisions used for points to advance.
 Example: if District A has a team of 6 boys and District B has only 5 boys.
 The team match would match the District A 5 boys vs. District B 5 boys (matching weight division).
 This would give everyone the opportunity to compete in the team competition.
 The Provincial Technical Liaison will work with the draw master to ensure fairness.